Author name: Dan

 Bukiri Kalongan

-Facts Elevation: 786 m (2,579 ft) Prominence: 786 m Ribu category: Spesial Province: Sulawesi Utara (North Sulawesi) Google Earth: kml Rating: Other names: Siwoge Photos Bagging It!
+Facts Elevation: 786 m (2,579 ft) Prominence: 786 m Peak category: Spesial Province: Sulawesi Utara (North Sulawesi) Island: Thulandang Coordinates: 2.3450, 125.4392 Rating: Other names: Siwoge Photos Bagging It!
 This is the highest point of the island of Tagulandang (in the Sangihe islands) and is the dormant remains of an old volcano crater rim.
-In 2017 we
+In 2017 we […]

 Bukiri Kalongan Read More »

-Facts Elevation: 2,227 m (7,303 ft) Prominence: 1,561 m Ribu category: Tinggi Sedang Province: Gorontalo Google Earth: kml Rating: Other names: Pegunungan Paleleh Bagging It!
+Facts Elevation: 2,227 m (7,303 ft) Prominence: 1,561 m Ribu category: Tinggi Sedang Province: Gorontalo Coordinates: 0.9388, 121.7765 Rating: Other names: Pegunungan Paleleh World Ribus ID: 69075 Bagging It!
 According to the Bakosurtanal map, this peak is the highest in the Paleleh mountain range (Pegunungan Paleleh) and is clearly very remote.
-Practicalities Getting there: Coming soon Accommodation: Coming soon

 This peak is the highest point of the island of Panaitan off the remote south-western coast of Java in Ujung Kulon National Park.
 On the summit there is an early statue of the Hindu god Ganesha and the lingam symbol of shiva.
 The Ganesha statue is reportedly one of the oldest in Indonesia, possibly dating to 100 AD.
 Panaitan Island has outstanding wildlife and jungle – expect to see rusa deer, kancil (mouse deer), monkeys, python, and a wide variety of birdlife.